emarinuk/captains-log/README.md

 #### Lesson 166 Fibonacci Exercise
 Horribly wrong.
 Just because I did not think enough and went for the usual recursive solution and tried to apply generators into that.
 It did not go well...

+### August 31st, 2022

+#### Lesson 175 Guessing game exercise
+Took me a while to get started, but I did pretty easily, with the dynamic prompt by default and an extra attempt counter.